CondeNast/recipe_plugin/README.markdown

 This code is derived from the 1.3.1 build of [RecipeSEO](http://sushiday.com/recipe-seo-plugin/) released by codeswan.

 Recipe SEO made simple.
-Formats your recipes with the appropriate microformats, so they are more likely to appear in Google's Recipe View.
+Formats your recipes with the hrecipe microformat, so they are more likely to appear in Google's Recipe View.
 Allows you to customize styling too, making posts visually attractive.

  * Contributors: ZipList Inc., codeswan
  * Donate: http://sushiday.com/recipe-seo-plugin/
- * Tags: recipes, seo, hrecipe, Recipe View
+ * Tags: recipe, hrecipe, google rich snippets, seo
+ * License: GPLv2 or later
  * Requires at least: 3.1
  * Tested up to: 3.1
  * Version: 1.2